-ENGR 600 Engineering Research Methods 3(3,0) This course introduces students to quantitative and qualitative methods for e ngaging in meaningful research.
-The student, at the end of the course, will attain skills in research intent and design, methodology and technique, format and presentat ion, and data management.
-Throughout the course, the student's ability to use this know owledge to become a more effective researcher will be developed.
-In particular, the stu dent will be able to develop a hypothesis about a research problem and develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of r esearch proposals; and present data to support decisions in front of stakeholders.
+ENGR 600 Engineering Research Methods 3(3,0) This course in This course introduces students to quantitative and qualitative methods for engaging in meaningful r esearch.
+The student, at the end of the course, will at tain skills in research intent and c lesign, methodology and technique, format and pre esentation, and data management .
+Throughout the course, the student's ability to use e this knowledge to become a m become a more effective researcher will be developed.
+In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; frame the pr frame the problem with the correct research methodology; collect data that accurately addresses the addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a r esearch project; evaluate feasibility of research proposi als; and present data to support de ecisions in front of stakeholders.